Short-Lived Feature Branches

 While each developer works, they maintain a local clone of the master/trunk and their own short-lived feature branch only.
 Indeed for a period of time, their short-lived feature branch may not yet exist in the shared origin repo.

 At some point, the short-lived feature branch has to be bought right up to date with master (trunk) in a merge operation before the result being merged back to trunk (and the branch deleted).
-There are a number of approaches for this, and while teams may have a policy, most leave it to personal preference for the developer.
+There are a number of approaches for this, and while teams may have a policy, some teams leave it to personal preference for the developer.

 Some people do